Frequently asked questions

 Most nodules are harmless and caused by something else like scarring from a previous chest infection.
 Around 1 in 100 people who go for a CT scan are diagnosed with lung cancer.
 If the scan shows nothing of concern, you will be invited back for another scan every two years until you are 75.

-Currently, lung health checks are for people aged 55-74 who have ever smoked.
+Currently, Lung Cancer Screening appointments are for people aged 55-74 who have ever smoked.
 This is because they are at a higher risk of developing lung cancer or lung disease than people who have never smoked.
 However, anyone can get lung cancer so if you have any concerns or are experiencing new symptoms, please contact your GP.

-Currently, lung health checks are for people aged 55-74 who have ever smoked.
+Currently, Lung Cancer Screening appointments are for people aged 55-74 who have ever smoked.
 This is because medical research shows they are at a higher risk of developing lung cancer or lung disease than people who have never smoked.

 Research to show benefits in other settings, such as those who have never smoked, have smoked low amounts, or who have experienced passive smoking, is not yet available.
 However, anyone can get lung cancer so if you have any concerns or are experiencing new symptoms, please contact your GP.

 Well done for successfully quitting smoking.
 In doing so, you have reduced your risk of getting lung cancer.
-However, you still have a higher risk of lung cancer than someone who has never smoked, so you should still go for your check.
+However, you still have a higher risk of lung cancer than someone who has never smoked, so you should still book your screening appointment.

-Currently, lung health checks are for people aged 55-74 who have ever smoked.
+Currently, Lung Cancer Screening appointments are for people aged 55-74 who have ever smoked.
 This is because they are at a higher risk of getting lung cancer.

 There is currently no proof from medical research that a family history of lung cancer alone can reliably inform who is more at risk.

 Smoking history is proven to be the best measure for identifying who should have a lung health check because former and current smokers are more likely to develop lung cancer.
-However, we do take family history into account in the lung health check risk assessment.
+However, we do take family history into account during the initial phone assessment.

 Yes.
-If you are eligible for this service, please book your transport to your lung health check appointment in your usual way.
+If you are eligible for this service, please book your transport to your lung CT scan appointment in your usual way.

 You will need to remove your coat, and any other items containing metal (such as necklaces, earrings, piercings, bras).